 The data and the testing program are now being moved to data center within Houghton-Mifflin that operates at higher support.

-According to Robert McFarlane, an expert in data center design and principal with New York-based Shen Milsom & Wilke Inc., a long-lasting uninterruptible power supply (UPS) is useless
+According to Robert McFarlane, an expert in data center design and principal with New York-based Shen Milsom & Wilke Inc., a long-lasting uninterruptible power supply (UPS) is useless in keeping your servers running efficiently without air conditioning.

 "People call for four hours of UPS battery but don't (or can't) put in a generator," McFarlane said.
 "Not only does the equipment eventually overheat, but so does the UPS."